mindactuate/youtubeontop-v1/README.md

 * Please stay calm, click "Ok" and just play the Dinosaurier game for a while.
 Just joking. :)
 * There is just a network error.
     * Please check your internet connection (use your normal browser and check).
-    * If there is internet it might be, that you're behind a proxy server (often in companies).
+    * If there is internet, it might be, that you're behind a proxy server (often in companies).
-    * To solve that please right click in YouTubeOnTop and click on *Proxy*.
+    * To solve that, please right click in YouTubeOnTop and click on *Proxy*.
     * There is lots of guidance for how to find and how to set your proxy.
 It is easy - I promise. :)

 #### Where can I download?